KamilaAzul/Soilmate-Plants/README.md

 ![Robots.txt]<br>

 * Sitemap Google Registration
-- To ensure that the Google engine will check the website sitemap file I have registered the Watches & Clocks URL on the Google Search Console.
+- To ensure that the Google engine will check the website sitemap file I have registered the Soilmate Plants URL on the Google Search Console.

 ![Sitemap Google Registration]<br>